DeshmukhYashraj/Nimap-ProductCategoryTaskMaster/README.md

 Features:-
 Category Management: Allows users to create, read, update, and delete categories.
 Product Management: Allows user to create, read, update, and delete product categories wise.
-Database Interaction: Uses JPA with H2 Database for storing and retrieving data.
+Database Interaction: Uses JPA with MySQL for storing and retrieving data.

 Technologies used:-
 Java: Programming language for the backend.